-Representatives of product and service designers across the Sony Group meet to formulate User Interface (UI) design standards for interactions, use of words and icons on devices and screens, and so on.
-The knowledge gained through usability testing, the expertise of the product development departments, and specific examples of UX design methods are shared across the Group, as well.
-UI design standards and expertise are posted on Sony Group's internal portal site so that everyone in the Sony Group has access to them.
-This information is used in product and service development as Sony Group continues to work to enhance usability for customers.
+Product and service designers from across the Sony Group meet to formulate standards for interactions, use of words and icons on devices and screens, and so on.
+The knowledge gained through user research and testing, the expertise of the product development departments, and case studies of the application of UX (user experience) design are shared across the Group, as well.
+These standards and expertise are posted on SonyÊ¼s internal portal site to ensure that everyone at the Sony Group has access to them.
+This information is used in product and service development as Sony continues to work to enhance usability for customers.